Sunflower-Dolls/Vapoursynth-llvmexpr/docs/infix.md

 - **Inlining:** Function calls are effectively inlined at compile time.
 Recursion is not supported.

 > [!IMPORTANT]
 > **Recursion Not Supported:** Function calls are inlined at compile time.
-Recursive function calls will cause compilation errors or undefined behavior.
+Recursive function calls will cause compilation errors.
 - **Nesting:** Function definitions cannot be nested.

 ### 8.5.
 Function Overloading